avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 A few extra steps required before uploading your Component:
 - Rename your built Component zip in the greengrass-build directory to contain a unique version number.
 For example, rename basic-demo.zip to basic-demo-1.0.0.zip.
-- Once you upload your Component, use the copy button on the right side panel with the files list and apply it to the recipe.yaml URI section located in the greengrass-build directory.
+- Once you upload your Component artifact, click the copy icon on the right side panel next to the artifact that was just upload, and edit recipe.yaml URI section located in the greengrass-build directory.
 For example:

 ```yaml
 ...